 Follow in the footsteps of Experience Haus alumni, who have gone on to join some of the most exciting, biggest and best companies across various industries and sectors.

-This comprehensive bootcamp covers everything you need to design digital products in the future - user research tactics, design thinking, how to manage clients, product and business strategy, user experience (UX) and user interface design (UI).
-All of this will come together to play an important role in making successful products.
+This comprehensive 5 day bootcamp covers everything you need to know when designing digital products in the future - user research tactics, design thinking, how to manage clients, product and business strategy, user experience (UX) and user interface design (UI).

 Students will enjoy a mix of lectures, talks and collaborative workshop time, where they will get to practice learnings immediately and apply them to a real-life project set by a local business.